 - Noir averts this by using the actual sounds of the guns used by its characters.

-- Averted in the second season of Darker Than Black, where Hei uses construction noise to cover the sound of Suou firing off an antitank rifle for target practice.
+- Averted in the second season of Darker than Black, where Hei uses construction noise to cover the sound of Suou firing off an antitank rifle for target practice.

-.
+- Averted in Diamonds Cut.
 Guns fire pretty quietly in the film, assuming, of course, that they fire at all.

 - The standoff turned free-for-all in the bathroom in The Rock.
 That many automatic weapons firing in an enclosed, acoustically reflective space should have deafened every man in there, but no one seems to be affected by the noise.